ukb-dt/who-03-rank/index.md

 | Nested Knowledge | AI-assisted platform for systematic reviews and meta-analyses in life sciences. | Systematic reviews (pharma/biotech) | [nested-knowledge.com](https://nested-knowledge.com) |
 | DistillerSR | Enterprise tool with AI for automating literature screening and review processes. | Systematic reviews (broad) | [distillersr.com](https://www.distillersr.com) |

 This table includes a mix of general and specialized tools (e.g., medical-focused like OpenEvidence).
 I aimed for comprehensiveness based on popular options in the space—there are dozens more niche ones, but these are among the most established and similar in functionality.
-If you want deeper dives into any or filters by field, let me know!